On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Number of elliptic curves with a cyclic -isogeny

 and $X_0(15)(K)_{tors}=X_0(15)(\Q)_{tors}$ for all other fields $K$ of prime degree.
 We compute that the rank of $X_0(15)$ over both $\Q(i)$ and $\Q(\sqrt{5})$ is 0.
 Thus, by removing the 4 rational cusps of $X_0(15)$, we obtain that $Y_0(15)(\Q(i))$ and $Y_0(15)(\Q(\sqrt{5}))$ have 12 points.

 We factor the 8-division polynomial of $X_0(17)$ and obtain that the only number field $K$ of prime degree such that $X_0(17)$ has torsion points defined over $K$, but not over $\Q$, is $K=\Q(i)$.
-But we compute that the rank of $X_0(17)(\Q(i)$) is 1, and hence there is infinitely many elliptic curves with a 17-isogeny over $\Q(i)$.
+But we compute that the rank of $X_0(17)(\Q(i)$) is 1, and hence there are infinitely many elliptic curves with a cyclic 17-isogeny over $\Q(i)$.

 We factor the 9-division polynomial of $X_0(19)$ and obtain that the only number field $K$ of prime degree such that $X_0(19)$ has torsion points defined over $K$, but not over $\Q$, is $K=\Q(\sqrt{-3})$.
-But, as in the previous case, the rank of $X_0(19)(\Q(\sqrt{-3}))$ is 1, and hence there is infinitely many elliptic curves with a 19-isogeny over $\Q(\sqrt{-3})$.
+But, as in the previous case, the rank of $X_0(19)(\Q(\sqrt{-3}))$ is 1, and hence there are infinitely many elliptic curves with a cyclic 19-isogeny over $\Q(\sqrt{-3})$.

-By examining $X_0(20)$ over the number fields generated by the factors of prime degree of the $8$-division and $9$-division polynomials, we obtain
+By examining $X_0(20)$ over the number fields generated by the factors of prime degree of the $4$-division and $9$-division polynomials, we obtain

 and $X_0(20)(K)_{tors}=X_0(20)(\Q)_{tors}$ for all other fields $K$ of prime degree.
 We compute that the rank of $X_0(20)$ over $\Q(i)$ is 0, and hence $Y_0(20)(\Q(i))$ has 6 points (we subtract the 6 rational cusps of $X_0(20)$).